The Russian Student Who Has Become Moscow's New Face Of Dissent

 Overnight, Zhukov became the human face of a crackdown on political dissent that Amnesty International calls an "unprecedented" attack on Russians' freedom of assembly and expression.
 At demonstrations ahead of Sept.
 8 local elections, police beat dozens of protesters and detained hundreds.

 Zhukov's arrest mobilized his fellow students and fueled a petition drive by Russian academics against political reprisals.
-Oxxxymiron, one of Russia's most successful rappers, even offered to put up a 2 million-ruble ($31,000) bond for Zhukov, but a Moscow court turned him down.
+Oxxxymiron, one of Russia's most successful rappers, even offered to put up a 2 million ruble ($31,000) bond for Zhukov, but a Moscow court turned him down.

-Protests broke out this summer, after election authorities barred more than a dozen opposition candidates from running for Moscow's city council, claiming they had not collected enough valid signatures.
+Protests broke out this summer after election authorities barred more than a dozen opposition candidates from running for Moscow's City Council, claiming they had not collected enough valid signatures.
 The opposition seized the opportunity to turn a local election into a battle with President Vladimir Putin, who has held on to power for 20 years.

 The Kremlin stood its ground, viewing the legitimization of its opponents as a dangerous precedent — and a slippery slope to sharing power in other regions.
-The ruling party ended up narrowly holding onto Moscow's city council, ceding seats to other parties under the Kremlin's control.
+The ruling party ended up narrowly retaining control of Moscow's City Council, ceding seats to other parties under the Kremlin's control.

-Zhukov briefly made a run as an opposition candidate for Moscow city council.
+Zhukov briefly made a run as an opposition candidate for the council.

 "I'm not the most experienced or famous candidate.
 I have nothing to offer you but energy, commitment and my convictions," he wrote in his campaign pitch.
 "But I can guarantee three things: I will never deceive you, I will never look down on you, and I will never stop fighting for you."